 Inguinal hernias are caused by a weakness in the abdominal wall allowing its contents to protrude between the muscle (direct hernia) or through the inguinal canal (indirect hernia).
 An indirect inguinal hernia can descent into the scrotum causing a swelling, especially prominent when coughing or pressing.

 Diagnosis: History and physical, ultrasound, further imaging studies is required

 Treatment: Asymptomatic small hernias do not need a repair.
 Bigger hernias should be evaluated on individual basis and surgically repaired if warranted, testicular mass removal may be needed.

 Testicular cancer is the most common cancer in men aged 20-39 years.
 It can present with or without pain.
 The mass usually feels firm and arises from the testicle.
 Testicular cancer has one of the highest rates of cure, over 90%, and even 100% if it has not spread.
 Occasionally, testicular cancer may appear with symptoms of metastasis, which could include cough, shortness of breath, or weight loss.
 Even in case of metastasis, modern chemotherapy can achieve a cure rate of over 80%.
 Monthly testicular self-exams are recommended for every man between the ages of 18-40 years old.

+Diagnosis: Self-examination, physical and history, imaging studies, biopsy, or a removal of affected testicle (orchiectomy) for diagnosis and treatment purposes.
 Treatment: Treatment of testicular cancer is depending on the pathology and may include surgery, radiation therapy, and chemotherapy, testicular mass removal may be necessary.